800-876 Granville St rezoning application

 The Notice of Zoning Application for 800-876 Granville St. indicates that it is non-compliant with respect to the Downtown Official Development Plan and Heritage Policies.
 How, specifically, is this rezoning application non-compliant?

-Brian Brewer asked 12 months ago
+Brian Brewer asked over 1 year ago

 The rezoning application is currently under review; however, identified below are some high-level areas of policy non-compliance with respect to the existing policy framework.